 If you are in custody and you have somehow obtained the police report, it is extremely important that you not show that police report to anyone.
 This is because other people who are in custody could look at the report and learn information about your case.
 If someone who is in custody learns information about your case, then they could say that you told them something which you did not, thereby becoming a witness against you.
 They are looking out for themselves and trying to get a better deal, and they are willing to do whatever it takes to do that.
 So, while discovery and evidence are very important for you and your attorney to go over, it should be kept close by.
 You don’t want any of that information to get out and be used against you by someone who has ulterior motives.

 For more information on Process Of Discovery In A Criminal Case, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (405) 510-0345 today.
+Get the information and legal answers you are seeking by calling (405) 510-0345 or visiting this page today.